-If you are in a clinical ‘at risk’ group such as Asthma, COPD, CKD, Liver Disease, Neurological Disease, Diabetes, Immunosuppressed, pregnant or a carer, or are aged 50-64, you do not have to call reception and book an appointment.
+If you are in a clinical ‘at risk’ group such as Asthma, COPD, CKD, Liver Disease, Neurological Disease, Diabetes, Immunosuppressed, pregnant or a carer, or are aged 50-64.
 All patients will be sent a text message or contacted by telephone.
 Please note you do not need an appointment; please arrive at the centre in between one of the above times.

 Child Flu Vaccine